 Easily switch between many NPM accounts

-I maintain Node.js packages using my personal and my company’s NPM accounts.
-I
+I maintain Node.js packages using my personal and my

-used to rely on my password manager to switch between them using npm login
+company’s NPM accounts.
+I used to rely on my password manager to

-but it turns out there is a much better way.
+out there is a much better way.

 Auth tokens